 - Be fully present and alive in this moment

 There is over 30 years of research, much of it specifically studying MBSR, which indicates mindfulness training can have a significant therapeutic effect for those experiencing stress, anxiety, high blood pressure, depression, chronic pain, migraines, heart conditions, diabetes and other ailments.
 In addition, participants typically report feeling more alive, more "in-tune" with themselves and others.

 The course consist of nine weekly sessions, each lasting approximately 2 ¾ hours.
 The first of the nine sessions is free, open to anyone who wishes to learn about mindfulness, and also serves as an orientation for those who choose to continue with the remaining eight weeks.
 In addition to the classes, there is a day-long silent retreat near the end of the course to help deepen participants' experience.

 MBSR graduates are invited to monthly gatherings, which include meditation and discussion, as part of the free Graduate Program.

 For more about mindfulness, see Introduction to Mindfulness.
-This is part of the online course, but it provides a good introduction to mindfulness even for those who aren't intending to complete an MBSR course.
+This is part of the online course and it provides a good introduction to mindfulness even for those who aren't intending to complete an MBSR course.